YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTNMSAME
 -------------------

-REPLINSTNMSAME, Secondary instance name in source server command is same as current instance name xxxx
+REPLINSTNMSAME, Primary and Secondary instances have the same replication instance name xxxx

 MUPIP Error: This error is issued by any source server (:code:`mupip replic -source`) command when the :code:`-instsecondary` qualifier or the :code:`ydb_repl_instsecondary` env var specifies a secondary instance name that matches the name of the primary instance (obtained from the replication instance file on the primary) the command is started from.